 Don’t be shy about messaging connections directly, especially if you have a connection in common.
-Connequity is a great tool for finding out whether you know the same people or have common interests and instead of making cold networking calls, your automatically connected with other professional also looking to connect.
+Connequity is a great tool for finding out whether you know the same people or have common interests and instead of making cold networking calls, you’re automatically connected with other professional also looking to connect.
 If you see a news story that you think is of specific interest to someone in your online network, send the link along with a quick note about why you specifically think the link will help them.
 If you will be visiting a particular city, send a quick note to someone who lives there to make a lunch date.
 By being gregarious and reaching out, you will find that people are more likely to reach back toward you.

 3. Post regularly.